 Attribute Description importType: anyURI Specifies the style of import associated with this Import. locationURI: anyURI [01] Identifies the location of the imported element. namespace: anyURI Identifies the namespace of the imported element.
-Name: String Provides a business-friendly prefix standing for the namespace in namespace-qualified names.
-Name must be a legal FEEL name, as specified in grammar rule 27.
+Provides a business-friendly prefix standing for the namespace in namespace-qualified names.
+Name namespace a legal FEEL name, as specified in grammar rule 27.